 Each vSphere cluster where you intend to deploy a Supervisor must meet the following requirements:

-• Create and configure a vSphere cluster with at least two ESXi hosts.
-If you are using vSAN, the cluster must have at least three hosts or four for optimal performance.
+• For production environments, at least three hosts.
+When using vSAN, the cluster must have at least four hosts.
 See Creating and Configuring Clusters.

 • Configure the cluster with shared storage such as vSAN.
 Shared storage is required for vSphere HA, DRS, and for storing persistent container volumes.
 See Creating a vSAN Cluster.